 Connect with Jordan on Instagram to stay up to date with his latest works and events.
 Prints and other merchandise (phone cases, travel mugs, clothing, etc.) are also available through Society 6 or Red Bubble.

-My artwork was born from my experiences as a security professional and is a reflection of my ongoing struggle with the nature of humankind and what it means to be human.
-On an individual level we can be full of love, acceptance, empathy, and kindness, but as a whole we are aggressive, destructive, hateful, and divisive – the sole reason that my scientific field exists.
+My artwork was born from my experiences as a security scientist and is a reflection of my ongoing struggle with the nature of humankind and what it means to be human.
+On an individual level we can be full of love, acceptance, empathy, and kindness, but as a whole we are aggressive, destructive, hateful, and divisive – the sole reason that my professional field exists.
 I am troubled by this duality and my art is where I process these thoughts and emotions and try to encourage change in the world.

 In line with the human-centric theme, my artwork is intrinsically human in nature.
 I paint on the floor to allow my body to move freely as I apply raw visceral streaks of deep natural colours using a palette knife.
 The bulk of my work is created by layering these streaks to build up an intricate texture resembling scars or veins and is often finished off with contrasting figure-like marks.

 I prefer working on large canvases that block everything else out and leave the viewer immersed in the emotion of the work.
 I do this in acrylic as it allows me to most quickly and fluently transfer my turbulent thoughts and emotions whilst staying focused on the subject matter.

 Jordan’s life as an artist began in childhood; raised by a painter mother and musician father, and attending both art and music school.
 Once completing his engineering degree Jordan commissioned into the military where he was exposed to a world centred on human conflict and aggression, where lethal violence and destruction would be desensitised; and sometimes even celebrated.
 In time this hyper-awareness of the human capacity for such atrocities resulted in a debilitating anxiety and depression.